robatwilliams/decent-code/README.md

 **Distinguish values from message text using delimiters.** Some types of data can be hard to distinguish from the log message template itself, when they are embedded within the message.
 Use delimiters such as quotes, braces, or angle brackets to clarify the boundaries where necessary.

 **Use mapped diagnostic context (MDC) to distinguish logging from multiple threads.** It's almost impossible to gain an understanding of what's going on when logging output from multiple concurrent thread is interleaved.
 Including context information such as user/request IDs in individual log statements is tedious and repetitive.
-Instead, configure your logger's pattern to include such information on every line along with the timestamp.
+Instead, configure your logger's pattern to include such information on every line as it does with the timestamp.

 ### Levels